Visiting Codman Community Farms in Lincoln, Massachusetts.

 I am convinced that it is necessary to support small businesses, whatever they may be.

-I also believe that with everything we are currently experiencing due to climate change – and covid – it is to consume healthier products.
-Think how many miles a tomato travels from Arizona to get to your table in Boston?
+I also believe that with everything we are currently experiencing due to climate change—and COVID-19—it is essential to consume healthier products.
+Think how many miles a tomato travels from Arizona to get to your table in Boston.
+That tomato’s carbon footprint is extensive.
+Also, think about how many of those tomatoes arrive in bad condition, crushed or otherwise.

-First, you are helping a local business, you are helping to create a sustainable economy in your area, and you and your kids are consuming a fresher product.
+But what happens if you buy that tomato or other vegetable from your local farmer instead of going to the supermarket?
+You are helping a local business, you are helping to create a sustainable economy in your area, and you and your kids are consuming a fresher product.

 Today, I visited Codman Community Farms to tour their facilities and record the sounds of a “regular day” there, as I did last year on another local farm.